Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-options.md

 The settings page validates the sender name with the SOAP client of `packetery-core`, and it writes the answer to the plugin log [VERIFY: src/Packetery/Module/Options/Page.php#processActions].
-The page builds the choice lists of the packet statuses and of the order statuses from `packetery-module-order` [VERIFY: src/Packetery/Module/Options/Page.php#getAllPacketStatusesChoiceData].
+The page builds the choice list of the packet statuses from `packetery-module-order` [VERIFY: src/Packetery/Module/Options/Page.php#getAllPacketStatusesChoiceData], and it takes the order statuses from WooCommerce
+[VERIFY: src/Packetery/Module/Options/Page.php#getOrderStatusesChoiceData].
 The maximum cart value combines the plugin setting with the carrier setting of `packetery-module-carrier` [VERIFY: src/Packetery/Module/Options/OptionsProvider.php#getEffectiveMaxCartValueLimit].
 The export reads the carrier list, the shipping zones and the last five days of the plugin log